Energy Refunds Explained

 What if I have changed supplier?

 The initiative is known as the “MyEnergyCredit” campaign.
 It aims at making sure customers see repayment for the debts that their energy supplier have accumulated.
-They will even help customers who failed to provide a final meter reading before switching suppliers.
+They will even help customers who failed to provide a final meter reading before switching energy suppliers.

 Why am I in credit?